Metastem/librarian/README.md

 > Make sure to join our [Matrix chat](https://matrix.to/#/#librarian:nitro.chat) to get notified on updates for Odysee API changes.

+> It is strongly recommended to use [Caddy](https://caddyserver.com/) as your reverse proxy especially if you have livestreams or video proxy enabled.
+Caddy is simple to configure, automatically manages your TLS certificates, and provides better performance with support for HTTP/2 and /3 (allow UDP port 443 in your firewall to use HTTP/3).

 ### Docker (recommended)
 Install Docker and docker-compose, then clone this repository.
 ```